Physicslibrary/ARKit-Stereoscope/README.md

 The animated GIF is captured from a 2018 Apple 9.7" iPad.
 The clip shows the iPad moving over a 3D model of Goclenius crater.
 The yellow dots are ARKit computer vision tracking feature points (iPad is moving along a bookshelf on the left).

-The Swift code uses ARKit to track the iPad's movement with 6 degrees-of-freedom which allows Scenekit to display the proper stereoscopic view of 3D models.
+The Swift code uses ARKit to track the iPad's movement with 6 degrees-of-freedom which allows Scenekit to display the proper stereoscopic view of 3D models (eg. like Valve HTC Vive or Oculus Rift).

 # Hardware

-1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 model) and running latest iOS.
+1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 model).

 2. The OWL Stereoscopic Viewer(£15.00) from [The London Stereoscopic Company Ltd](https://www.londonstereo.com/)

-   A good investment and the quality of its construction is high.
-Beside using it to view 3D models with full tracking (eg. like Valve HTC Vive or Oculus Rift), it can also be used to view stereoscopic images on [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/)
+   Beside using it to view 3D models with full tracking , it can also be used, in a browser (no ARKit needed) to view stereoscopic images on [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/)

    For more current images, try [London Stereoscopic Company Ltd](https://www.londonstereo.com/3-D-gallery1.html)

    Typing "stereograph" or "stereoscope" in Google Images gives more examples.

 # Software

 1. Apple Swift Playgrounds (2.2) from iOS App Store.
 Swift Playgrounds lets kids program their iPad directly to experiment with ARKit and Scenekit.